 Further Differences Between American Political Parties: Social-Liberal Democrats V. Libertarian-Conservative Republicans

 Above we discussed the basic American political parties, below we simply offer more detail and describe some additional factions within those parties.

-- Democrats: Social liberals who favor social liberalism and the necessarily authoritative welfare state.
+- Democrats: Social liberals who favor social liberalism and the necessarily authoritative welfare state, but are influenced by classical liberalism.
 When they favor big business and trade, it is called neoliberalism.
 The party contains both classic liberals and socialists and includes those who simply stand against any type of conservative values.
 Since using authority is classically conservative, Democrats are classically conservative in terms of taxation and authority.

-- Republicans: Classic liberals with a strong social conservative ideology.
+- Republicans: Social conservatives with a strong classically liberal ideology who use classical conservatism.
 They tend to favor classic liberalism as a way to undo the welfare state and social liberalism.
 The pro-business conservatives are called neocons.
 The traditional right-wing part of the party that is pro-church is simply a traditional conservative.